clicknium/clicknium-docs/doc/api/python/webdriver/attach_by_title_url.md

         timeout = 30
     ) -> BrowserTab***

-AAttach to an opened browser tab with specified title and url.
+Attach to an opened browser tab with specified title and/or url.

 **Parameters:**
     &emsp;**title**: str
         &emsp;&emsp; title string, current web page's title, supporting wildcard.
     &emsp;**url**: str
         &emsp;&emsp; url string, current web page's url, supporting wildcard.
     &emsp;**is_maximize**: bool
         &emsp;&emsp; is_maximize is set to define whether to maximize the browser window, and the default value is True.
     &emsp;**timeout**: int
         &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.